Mathematical Notations

 Relation to Computers

-For programming languages, parsing expressions in infix notation is complex.
-It will also need to know operator precedence and associativity rules.
-This is why compilers convert infix expressions to either prefix or postfix notation which can be easily evaluated using stacks without needing parentheses.
+For programming languages, parsing infix notation is complex.
+It must also know operator precedence and associativity rules.
+Compilers convert infix to prefix or postfix notation.
+A stack can then evaluate these with no parentheses.

-For example, the expression A + B - C in infix notation is converted to A B C - + in postfix notation or + A - B C in prefix notation.
+For example, take A + B - C in infix notation.
+In postfix it becomes A B C - +.
+In prefix it becomes + A - B C.

-Reading postfix and prefix notation is just to execute the operations in the order they appear.
-Just execute the operation on the next two operands you see.
+To read postfix or prefix, just run the operations in order.
+Run each operation on the next two operands you see.

-In this example, stack has A, B, C and in this sequence.
-Then - operator is encountered, B and C are popped, B - C is calculated and result is pushed back.
-Then when + operator is encountered, A and (B - C) are popped, A + (B - C) is calculated and result is pushed back.
+In this example, the stack holds A, B, C in that order.
+Then the - operator shows up.
+B and C are popped.
+B - C is computed and pushed back.
+Then the + operator shows up.
+A and (B - C) are popped.
+A + (B - C) is computed and pushed back.

 In programming languages like Java, the expression is first parsed into an expression tree.
-Then the expression tree can be traversed in different orders to get different notations.
-Normally into postfix notation so that the entire expression can be pushed into stack.
+You can walk the tree in different orders to get different notations.
+Usually postfix, so the whole expression can go onto a stack.